NElsaesser/IPA-To-Speech/README.md

  The IPA-To-Speech-system is a speech synthesis system.
 It is capable of converting transcriptions of the International Phonetic Alphabet to speech sounds.
 The IPA-To-Speech-system works best for transcriptions of German words, it also has limited capabilities for English and French.

  # Requirements
- To get the correct packages: ```pip install -r requirements.txt```
+ To get the correct package versions: ```pip install -r requirements.txt```

  The following python package versions were used during the implementation, there's no guarantee that it works with other versions.
-It was tested on Linux Mint, Windows 10 and macOS with Python 3.
+The system was tested on Linux Mint, Windows 10 and macOS with Python 3.
  * AMFM-decompy ver.
 1.0.11
  * Librosa ver.
 0.8.0
  * matplotlib ver.
 3.4.3